Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \item \textbf{Loss Function and Inference:} We use variational inference to approximate the posterior.
-This is achieved by minimizing the negative Evidence Lower Bound (ELBO), which serves as our loss function.
-The ability to compute the gradient of the ELBO's expectation term with respect to the variational parameters is enabled by the reparameterization trick \citep{Kingma2013, Rezende2014}.
-The ELBO consists of two terms: \begin{enumerate} \item The \textit{expected log-likelihood}, which measures how well the model's predictions fit the data.
-For an assumed Gaussian observation model, this term corresponds to the mean squared error between the predicted output $\hat{g}$ and the observed output $g$. \item The \textit{Kullback-Leibler (KL) divergence}, which measures the "cost" of deviating from the prior.
-This term regularizes the model by penalizing overly complex posteriors. \end{enumerate} The final loss is $\text{Loss} = ||g - \hat{g}||_2^2 + \beta \cdot \text{KL}(q(h) || p(h))$, where $q(h)$ is the approximate posterior, $p(h)$ is the prior, and $\beta$ is a scaling factor that weights the KL divergence term (in this implementation, it is $1/\text{batch\_size}$).
-The squared L2-norm corresponds to the negative log-likelihood under an assumed Gaussian noise model.
+In practice, we minimize an ELBO-style variational objective \citep{TFPConvolution1DFlipoutDocs}.
+The ability to compute the gradient of the expectation term with respect to the variational parameters is enabled by the reparameterization trick \citep{Kingma2013, Rezende2014}.
+The corresponding ELBO consists of two terms: \begin{enumerate} \item The \textit{expected log-likelihood}, which measures how well the model's predictions fit the data.
+For an assumed Gaussian observation model, this term yields a squared-error data-fit term up to additive constants and noise-variance scaling. \item The \textit{Kullback-Leibler (KL) divergence}, which measures the "cost" of deviating from the prior.
+This term regularizes the model by penalizing overly complex posteriors. \end{enumerate}